manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 see [Gregory2005]_.

-A sampling calculation uses the same model and data as the fitting calculation in the preceding section, but we replace the function :func:`.find_MAP` with :func:`.sample_posterior` instead.
+A sampling calculation uses the same model and data as the fitting calculation in the preceding section, but we replace the function :func:`.fit` with :func:`.sample` instead.
 Note that this calculation without further modifications might take an unreasonably long time!
 There are some tips on how to speed up the calculation further down on this page.

-The :func:`.sample_posterior` calculation returns a :class:`.SamplingResult`
+The :func:`.sample` calculation returns a :class:`.SamplingResult`
 object, which is similar to the :class:`.FitResult` returned by :func:`.point_estimate`, but with some additional features.
 We can access the sampled parameter values and calculated log-probabilities with